Shawn Bohner

-Shawn A. Bohner is an American computer scientist working as a professor of computer science and engineering at the Rose–Hulman Institute of Technology.
-He is also the co-editor-in-chief of Innovations in Systems and Software Engineering.
+Shawn A. Bohner was an American computer scientist working as a professor of computer science and engineering at the Rose–Hulman Institute of Technology.
+He was also the co-editor-in-chief of Innovations in Systems and Software Engineering.

 Education

 Bohner earned a Bachelor of Science degree from the University of Maryland, College Park, a Master of Science from Johns Hopkins University, and a PhD from George Mason University.

 Career

 Prior to joining the Rose–Hulman Institute of Technology, Bohner was a professor of computer science at Virginia Tech and Colorado Technical University.
 He was also the director of the National Science Foundation's Center for High Performance Reconfigurable Computing.
 In 2010, Bohner was a member of the editorial advisory board of the Encyclopedia of Software Engineering.